Validating the functional role of the pathogenic microbiome metabolite Trimethylamine (TMA) at the gut-brain axis in Parkinson’s disease

 Next Steps for Development:

-If our studies in PD models with this project confirm the mechanisms involved as we expect, these results will then provide the basis for developing new treatment strategies aimed at reducing TMAO-mediated pathology in PD to slow or halt disease progression.
+Our studies will provide insights into the ways that changes in intestinal microbiota can trigger PD pathology by altering the gut-brain axis.
+These results will provide the basis for developing new treatment strategies aimed at reducing TMAO-mediated pathology in PD to slow or halt disease progression.